aiuta-com/docs/docs/api/try-on/workflow.md

 === "Use predefined model"
     Use the [list of predefined models](/api/try-on/reference/#/default/get_predefined_try_on_models_predefined_try_on_models_get) API endpoint to retrieve the available models.
-Each predefined model’s image has an ID that should be used during the generation step.
+Each predefined model’s image has an `id`, which is used in the next step to specify the `uploaded_image_id` for generation.

 ## 2. Create a generation operation request
-Provide input image id received on the previous step as well as SKU identifiers: `sku_id` and `sku_catalog_name` (catalog name is optional, `"main"` is used by default).
+Provide `uploaded_image_id` received on the previous step as well as SKU identifiers: `sku_id` and optional `sku_catalog_name` (`"main"` by default).
-You will receive an object with id of created image generation operation in case of successful request or an error message otherwise.
+You will receive an object with `id` of created image generation operation in case of successful request or an error message otherwise.

 <div class="grid cards" markdown>
 - [Try creating a generation operation request](/api/try-on/reference/#/default/generate_sku_images_operations_sku_images_operations_post)
 </div>

 ## 3. Get the operation results
-Use an operation id from the previous step to retrieve the operation status.
+Use an operation `id` from the previous step to retrieve the operation status.
 Operation became completed once operation status turns to `SUCCESS` or `FAILED`.
-In case of successfully completed operation you will receive generated image(s) URL(s) in resulting object.
-If an error occurred you can check error message in error field.
+In case of successfully completed operation you will receive `generated_images` with `url` in resulting object.
+If an error occurred you can check error message in the `error` field.

 <div class="grid cards" markdown>
 - [Try getting the operation results](/api/try-on/reference/#/default/get_generate_sku_images_operation_sku_images_operations__operation_id__get)